 High Park is one of the most significant natural areas in Toronto.
 It is known for its biodiversity and rare habitats, including the globally rare Black Oak Savannah and the Grenadier Pond Wetland Complex – all of which support a rich variety of birds and other wildlife.
 A major portion of High Park has been given special protected status by the City and the Province.

 A Terrestrial Biological Inventory for High Park conducted by the TRCA in 2019 (see full report) noted that trampling is heavy through much of High Park, with all ecological communities being affected, including shorelines.
 “Much of the soil in the northern half of the Spring Creek ravine is bare and eroding.
 Dog walking is a major contributor, with off-leash dogs spreading from the official fenced areas on Dog Hill and Spring Road into surrounding vegetation” (p.
 26).
 The report also notes that the abundance of off-leash dogs may be contributing to the lack of ground nesting birds in High Park (p.
 53).
 High Park shelters a significant number of migrating birds in both spring and fall.

 Off-leash dogs are also a concern to the human users of the park and their dogs.
 As much as people love their dogs, not every adult, child or dog feels comfortable being approached by an off-leash dog.

 Keeping dogs on leash except in designated off-leash areas shows respect for all park users and helps heal and protect this precious place for everyone to enjoy, now and for years to come.

 For more information see Dog Walking in Toronto’s High Park or visit facebook.com/highparkonleash.

-You can contact the High Park On-Leash Committee at firstname.lastname@example.org
+To volunteer to help with walk-abouts or or find out more, contact the High Park On-Leash Committee at firstname.lastname@example.org